harry-shotter/jekyll-blog/_posts/2020-02-16-css-grid-template-area.md

                          "nav footer footer";
 {% endhighlight %}

-This is visually laying out where each section of our page will fit in the previously defined grid.
+This is visually mapping where each section of our page will fit in the previously defined grid.
 Each string is a single row; the first row `"nav header header"` is stating that the first column will be taken by the `nav` area and the last two columns will be used by the `header` area, the second row being `"nav main side"` is stating that the `nav` area will continue to the second row and the `main` and `side` areas will take up one cell each.

 I've chucked a `grid-gap: 10px;` in there to help with the layout, this just adds some space between each cell.